 Counter-Strike: Global Offensive is one of the biggest esports games on the planet with a deep and diverse open circuit, but some players stand head and shoulders above all others when it comes to prize money.

 In November of 2018, Astralis stars Nicolai ‘dev1ce’ Reedtz, Peter ‘dupreeh’ Rasmussen and Andreas ‘Xyp9x’ Højsleth became the first CS:GO stars to ever break the $1 million threshold in prize money won.

-At the top of the pile, currently, is Xyp9x.
-The 23-year-old’s total earning from CS:GO prize money reached eclipsed $1.4 million following the IEM Katowice success, but he’s being closely followed by dupreeh, only a few thousand behind.
+At the very top of the pile remains the Clutch Minister himself, Xyp9x.
+The 23-year-old’s total earning from CS:GO prize money eclipsed $1.4 million following the IEM Katowice success, but he’s being closely followed by dupreeh, only a few thousand behind.

-The top 20 highest earning CS:GO pros on June 11, 2019, according to esportsearnings.com, can be found below.
-This post will be updated after every premier/major CS:GO event.
+The top 20 highest earning CS:GO pros on July 22, 2019, according to esportsearnings.com, can be found below.
+This post will be updated after every premier CS:GO event.

 Last updated July 22, 2019 at 8:27am (EST).